TriService Nursing Research Program Mini-Evidence Based Practice Award

 - Baseline data available

-- An evidence table (with reference list) supporting the proposed intervention/process change
+- An evidence table (with reference list) for the intervention/process change which is entered into the database.
+The following must be entered into the database evidence table:

-- A list of project team members who have agreed to participate (including the project lead) describing their role on the project, clinical expertise/background, and EBP experience and training.
-If the project lead is an active duty member, identify who on the team is willing to assume leadership of the group in the event of a deployment or change of
+- A list of project team members who have agreed to participate (including the project lead) describing their role on the project, clinical expertise/background, rank, service branch and EBP experience and training.
+If the project lead is an active duty member, identify who on the team is willing to assume leadership of the group in the event of a deployment or change of assignment.

-- Project budget for equipment (individual items that cost >$5,000) and supplies.
-List each item in a table along with the cost, reason it is needed for the project.
-Funds for travel may be included if well justified and can be accomplished prior to the end of the fiscal
+- Project budget for equipment (individual items that cost >$5,000) and supplies is entered into the budget fields of the database.
+List each item in the database budget table along with the cost, quantity, website link for purchase, and reason it is needed for the project.
+The table will auto-populate the total cost.
+Funds for travel may be included if well justified and can be accomplished prior to the end of the fiscal year.
+Travel Funds for dissemination of project findings are not permitted.

-- Project timeline that includes the key steps in the project and when the project will be completed.
+- Project timeline is completed in the database over a one year period is displayed in months that includes the key steps in the project and when the project will be completed.

 - MTF Chief Nurse/Director of Nursing

-- MTF Resource Management Office that they have reviewed and approved the project budget, and are able and willing to execute the funds as proposed
+- MTF Resource Management Office that they have reviewed and approved the project budget, and indicates requested equipment has been approved by the appropriate departments (ex: IT, Engineering, etc.)

-- Other key stakeholders/process owners, as appropriate (ex: Chief of Pharmacy, Medical Director, Education and Training Office, )
+- Other key stakeholders/process owners, as appropriate (ex: Chief of Pharmacy, Medical Director, Education and Training Office, etc.)

 - Project is evidence-based